jameshanlon/jameshanlon.github.io/content/python-processor.md

 and memory systems are built, which is to prioritise performance,  and the characteristics of dynamic-language workloads, which prioritise ease of use.
-I argue that dynamic languages are setting the direction of travel in the way we use computers and to this gap presents a huge opportunity for new hardware innovation.
+I argue that dynamic languages are setting the direction of travel in the way we use computers and this gap presents a huge opportunity for new hardware innovation.

 ## Dynamic languages